 SSL has been implementing layer and bank based channel layout and navigation for more than 20 years in our digital broadcast, music and post consoles.
-The Live system is elegant, flexible and delivers a highly customisable workspace that keeps even large scale projects organised and accessible.
+Our Live system is elegant, flexible and delivers a highly customisable workspace that keeps even large scale projects organised and accessible.
 Each fader tile can display up to five scrollable layers.
-Each layer has up 5 vertical banks, with each bank having a dedicated call button (layers and banks are color coded and can have user text to identify them).
+Each layer has up 5 vertical banks, with each bank having a dedicated call button (layers and banks are colour coded and can have user text to identify them).
 Channels can be organised in any order anywhere within this structure.

 Channel Control Tile

 For those who prefer hands on hardware the Channel Control Tile provides an expanded set of hardware and touch screen controls for the selected Channel.
 It features an 7.5” high res touch screen surrounded by 15 rotary controls.
 Dedicated button panels below for EQ, Dynamics, Panning and insert effects instantly call groups of parameters to the tile controls.
 Above the screen, additional sets of controls call Input and Delay parameters to the controls and a rapid access button set calls channel configuration parameters including Auxes, Stem Groups, VCA’s and Mute Groups to enable channel configuration using hardware controls instead of the main touch screen.